sonic-net/sonic-swss/doc/hft-local-storage.md

 files = sorted(Path("/mnt/hft/shards").glob("*.arrow"))
+# Deterministic file enumeration only, not global arrival/timestamp order.
 for path in files:
-    for timestamp_ns, record_seq, stats in iter_records(path):
+    for timestamp_ns, stats in iter_records(path):
-        print(timestamp_ns, record_seq, stats)
+        print(timestamp_ns, stats)
 ```

 `stats` remains an ordered list, preserving duplicate identities; with `C == 0`
-it is empty but each timestamp/sequence is still yielded.
+it is empty but each timestamp is still yielded.
 Do not convert the
 integers to floats or signed-only timestamps.
 Python list/int allocations add
 memory beyond Arrow's buffers; the example is not a bounded-RSS parser.
+For
+files known to belong to one actor run, sort the selected paths by the numeric
+`file_sequence` suffix instead of creation time.
+Do not reorder records by
+timestamp or infer missing records from timestamp differences.

 For truncated files, standard PyArrow may raise `ArrowInvalid`, `EOFError`, or
 an I/O exception (`ArrowIOError` is exposed as `OSError`); the exact exception